RoboticSwarmControl/SwarmControlRedux/README.md

 $ git clone https://github.com/RoboticSwarmControl/SwarmControlRedux.git
 ```

-Then, you need to install the application.
+Then, you need to install the application, go to the folder you have cloned, and install:

 ```
 $ npm install